batiste/swagger-markdown/README.md

 # swagger-markdown

-A Python Markdown extension to include Swagger definition and paths in your markdown documentation.
+A Python Markdown extension to include Swagger Definitions and Paths in your markdown documentation.
 This extension works with Swagger 2.0 JSON files.

+For now this extension supports only Definitions and Paths and can do those things:

+ * For Definitions it can create description tables.
+ * For Paths it can create parameters table, response tables, and responses examples.

 To install:

 ```bash
 pip install swagger-markdown